 Pen Hadow’s vision is the signing of an international agreement to create a permanently protected conservation area for the wildlife and ecosystem of the Arctic Ocean’s international waters by 2032 (when an existing voluntary ‘no commercial fishing’ agreement ends).

-To deliver the vision, Hadow founded the 90North Unit, an independent, not-for-profit advocacy organisation.
+To deliver the vision, Hadow founded the 90North Unit, an independent advocacy organisation.
 Its sole objective is to catalyse, support and promote the necessary international policy-making process through the Arctic Council and United Nations.
 It involves a 12-year road map of marine research, exploration, and policy campaigning through to 2032.

 In autumn 2017 the story, research and images from his Arctic Mission voyage investigating marine pollution in the Arctic Ocean was used successfully by Sen. Sheldon Whitehouse in a ‘Save Our Seas Act’ debate in the US Senate to successfully recover funding for the National Oceanic & Atmospheric Administration’s (NOAA) Marine Debris Programme.